 HMO licence conditions

 All HMO licences are issued with the same standard conditions.
-We inspect all HMOs before they are first licensed to ensure the HMO meets minimum requirements.
-If they do not, we will add conditions to the licence to require landlords to undertake works within a set time frame.
+We inspect all HMOs before they are first licensed to ensure the HMO meets minimum requirements and are compliant with management regulations.
+If they are not, we will add conditions to the licence to require landlords to undertake works within a set time frame.

 Planning Permission